Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Tunnel Coupling dependence - Experiment

 To address this, we increase the external magnetic field to \SI{0.89}{\tesla} to enhance the Zeeman splitting $\Ez$.
 Under this higher magnetic field, the condition $\Ez \ll \ttc$ is satisfied only at higher gate voltages $\VJ$ > \SI{1.23}{\volt}.
 The dephasing rate remains below \SI{1}{\percent} when this condition is satisfied.
-The difference in the error rates at high $\tc$ is attributed to a difference in the $T_2^*$ of both QDs at the different magnetic fields (Fig.~\ref{fig:T2}).
+The difference in the error rates at high $\tc$, which leads to the average fidelity $F_\mathrm{sh} = $ \SI{99.81}{\percent}, is attributed to a difference in the $T_2^*$ of both QDs at the different magnetic fields (see Fig.~\ref{fig:T2} in the Supplemental Material).
 It also suggests that the remaining infidelity is limited by inherent dephasing over time rather than shuttling errors.
 Conversely, we observe an increase in the error rate when $\Ez \sim \ttc$, which occurs at higher $\VJ$ under this field strength.
 Therefore, we infer that this additional error stems from the error in spin shuttling, as previously mentioned.